Generic name: nifurtimox [ nye-FURE-ti-mox ]

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

-If you are female, you may need to have a negative pregnancy test before starting this treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.
+If you are a woman, you may need a pregnancy test to make sure you are not pregnant.
+Use birth control while using this medicine and for at least 6 months after your last dose.

-If you are male, use effective birth control if your sex partner is able to get pregnant.
+If you are a man, use birth control if your sex partner is able to get pregnant.
 Keep using birth control for at least 3 months after your last dose.

-If you are breastfeeding, tell your doctor if you notice symptoms in the nursing baby such as fussiness, decreased appetite, vomiting, rash, or fever.
+If you are breastfeeding, tell the doctor if you notice symptoms in the nursing baby such as fussiness, decreased appetite, vomiting, rash, or fever.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your child's dose.
-Use the medicine exactly as directed.
+Take the medicine exactly as directed.

 The usual dosage of nifurtimox is 3 times per day with food, taken for 60 days.
-Follow your doctor's dosing instructions very carefully.
+Follow the doctor's dosing instructions very carefully.

 Each tablet should be swallowed whole or split in half.
 You may split a tablet by breaking it along scored line with your fingertip.
 Do not split a nifurtimox tablet using a tablet-cutting device.